 In recent years, r/gaming has become a massive gathering place for gamers sharing knowledge, funny pictures, and other assorted gaming fun.

-People are always outdoing each other with humorous pictures, relatable stories, and love of games that keeps the site chugging with traffic.
+People are always outdoing each other with humorous pictures, relatable stories, and a love of games that keeps the site chugging with traffic.
 As of 2018, r/gaming has nearly 20 million subscribers.

 Massively multiplayer online RPG’s have some of the most dedicated fans in gaming, and this forum is no exception.
 With helpful links to buy, play, and preorder games right from the sidebar, this forum has easy accessibility.